Indian maritime history: Early Common Era—High Middle Ages

 The Chola dynasty (300BC—1279) reached the peak of its influence and power during the medieval period.
 Emperors Rajaraja Chola I (reigned 985–1014) and Rajendra Chola I (reigned 1012–1044) extended the Chola kingdom beyond the traditional limits.
 At its peak, the Chola Empire stretched from the island of Sri Lanka in the south to the Godavari basin in the north.
 The kingdoms along the east coast of India up to the river Ganges acknowledged Chola suzerainty.
 Chola navies invaded and conquered Srivijaya and Srivijaya was the largest empire in Maritime Southeast Asia.
-Goods and ideas from India began to play a major role in the "Indianization" of the wider world from this period.
+Goods and ideas from India began to play a major role in the Indianisation of the wider world from this period.
 The Cholas excelled in foreign trade and maritime activity, extending their influence overseas to China and Southeast Asia.
 Towards the end of the 9th century, southern India had developed extensive maritime and commercial activity.
 The Cholas, being in possession of parts of both the west and the east coasts of peninsular India, were at the forefront of these ventures.
-The Tang dynasty (618–907) of China, the Srivijaya empire in Maritime Southeast Asia under the Sailendras, and the Abbasid caliphate at Baghdad were the main trading partners.
+The Tang dynasty (618–907) of China, the Srivijaya Empire in Maritime Southeast Asia under the Sailendras, and the Abbasid Caliphate at Baghdad were the main trading partners.

 One of the Borobudur ships from the 8th century, they were depictions of large Javanese outrigger trading vessels.
 Shown with the characteristic tanja sail of Southeast Asian Austronesians.

-Srivijaya empire, an Indianised Hindu-Buddhist empire founded at Palembang in 682 CE as indicated in Tang records, rose to dominate the trade in the region around the straits and the South China Sea emporium by controlling the trade in luxury aromatics and Buddhist artifacts from West Asia to a thriving Tang market.
+Srivijaya Empire, an Indianised Hindu-Buddhist empire founded at Palembang in 682 CE as indicated in Tang records, rose to dominate the trade in the region around the straits and the South China Sea emporium by controlling the trade in luxury aromatics and Buddhist artifacts from West Asia to a thriving Tang market.
 Chinese records also indicate that the early Chinese Buddhist pilgrims to South Asia booked passage with the Austronesian ships that traded in Chinese ports.
 Books written by Chinese monks like Wan Chen and Hui-Lin contain detailed accounts of the large trading vessels from Southeast Asia dating back to at least the 3rd century CE.

-One of the Pandya empire (3rd century BCE to 14th century CE) ruler Parantaka Nedumjadaiyan (765–790) and the Chera dynasty (absorbed into the Pandya political system by 10th/11th century AD) were a close ally of the Pallavas (275 CE to 897 CE).
+One of the Pandya Empire (3rd century BCE to 14th century CE) ruler Parantaka Nedumjadaiyan (765–790) and the Chera dynasty (absorbed into the Pandya political system by 10th/11th century AD) were a close ally of the Pallavas (275 CE to 897 CE).
 Pallavamalla Nadivarman defeated the Pandya Varaguna with the help of a Chera king.
 Cultural contacts between the Pallava court and the Chera country were common.
 Eventually, Cheras dynasty were subsumed by Pandya dynasty, which in turn was subsumed by the Pallava dynasty.